Sioux Falls, South Dakota: Arts

 The Sioux Falls mayor's awards in literary arts designated movers and shakers during the growth and development of the literary arts scene.
-Klebanoff, born in Sioux Falls, began the reading series at the Horse Barn with Coke after serving on the Sioux Falls Chamber of Commerce's Cultural Affairs committee, including a term as its chair and for almost a decade with the Sioux Empire Arts Council, including eight years as its executive director.
-She later moved south of Sioux Falls and founded a writers' retreat, The Retreat at Pointer's Ridge.

 In addition to literary awards, there are mayor's awards in visual arts, performing arts, music, organizing in the arts, advocacy, and lifetime achievement, per the mayor's discretion.
-Many visual artists got their start in and/or represent the city, including Carl Grupp, Mary Groth, Ceca Cooper, Marian Henjum, Brad Kringen, Nancyjane Huehl, Don Hooper, Nathan Holman, Gary Hartenhoff, Sheila Agee, Mary Selvig, Martha Baker, Chad Mohr, Paul Schiller, Liz Heeren, Edward Two Eagle, Edwin Two Eagle, James Starkey, and painter/muralist Byob Mergia.

-The Sioux Falls Jazz and Blues Festival is a three-day outdoor musical event featuring two stages and is free to the public.
-It is held the third weekend in July at Yankton Trail Park.
-The Sioux Falls Jazz & Blues Society hosts national musicians during its annual concert series.
-Each year the series includes approximately five concerts with acts from all over the world.
-JazzFest, with over 125,000 in annual attendance, has expanded over the years to include the Jazziest Diversity Project, the All-City Jazz Ensemble, the Concert Series, and JazzFest Jazz Camp.
+The Sioux Falls Jazz and Blues Festival was a three-day outdoor musical event featuring two stages and is free to the public.
+It was held the third weekend in July at Yankton Trail Park.
+The Sioux Falls Jazz & Blues Society hosted national musicians during its annual concert series.
+Each year the series included approximately five concerts with acts from all over the world.
+JazzFest, with over 125,000 in annual attendance, expanded over the years to include the Jazziest Diversity Project, the All-City Jazz Ensemble, the Concert Series, and JazzFest Jazz Camp.
 2016 was the festival's 25th anniversary year.
+The SF Jazz and Blues Society (the hosts of the event) dissolved in 2023.

 In 2019, Levitt at the Falls launched its first season of free concerts in a state-of-the-art outdoor amphitheater in Falls Park West.
-The Levitt at the Falls project is a three-way partnership between the local Friends of the Levitt Shell Sioux Falls (Levitt at the Falls) nonprofit, the National Mortimer & Mimi Levitt Foundation, and the City of Sioux Falls.
-All three played key roles in securing the nation's eighth permanent Levitt venue.
-Levitt at the Falls provides a season of 50 free professional concerts each summer.

-The Downtown Riverfest brings live music, art, kids' activities and more in an annual festival that embraces the beauty of the Big Sioux.

-Downtown Sioux Falls boasts Ipso Gallery, directed by Liz Bashore Heeren, The Orpheum Theater, SculptureWalk, The Premiere Playhouse, The Good Night Theatre Collective, Sioux Falls State Theater, The Museum of Visual Materials, The Interactive Water Fountain, Falls Park, Creative Spirits, Eastbank Art Gallery, Levitt at the Falls, and the Washington Pavilion, home to the South Dakota Symphony Orchestra and the occasional Poets & Painters show (P1, P2, P3, P4, P5...).
-Prairie Star Gallery, recently closed, was an additional American Indian Arts gallery and store.
+Downtown Sioux Falls boasts Ipso Gallery. the Orpheum Theater, SculptureWalk, The Premiere Playhouse, The Good Night Theatre Collective, Sioux Falls State Theater, the Museum of Visual Materials, the Interactive Water Fountain, Falls Park, Creative Spirits, Eastbank Art Gallery, Levitt at the Falls, and the Washington Pavilion, home to the South Dakota Symphony Orchestra, the occasional Poets & Painters show, and the Spotlight Theatre Collective (formerly known as the Dakota Academy of Performing Arts.)